IBM/wxflows/examples/tool-calling/openai/README.md

 ## Summary

 You’ve now successfully set up, deployed, and run a `wxflows` project with `google_books` and `wikipedia` tools.
 This setup provides a flexible environment to leverage external tools for data retrieval, allowing you to further build and expand your app with `wxflows`.
 See the instructions in [tools](../../../tools/README.md) to add more tools or create your own tools from Databases, NoSQL, REST or GraphQL APIs.

+## Support

+Please [reach out to us on Discord](https://ibm.biz/wxflows-discord) if you have any questions or want to share feedback.
+We'd love to hear from you!